TABLE OF CONTENTS

 • Bank statements: Bank statements show the amount of money deposited each month and expenses to give lenders an idea of how much you have and how much you earn every month.

-• Tax returns: Tax returns are usually always required regardless of loan type.
-However, they’re a good way to prove income over the course of a few years when you don’t have pay stubs.
+• Tax returns: Tax returns are a common requirement when applying for a mortgage.
+They can be a good way to prove income over the course of a few years when you don’t have pay stubs.
 Tax returns can show stability and help lenders determine your ability to repay the loan.

-What types of loans can I get for a house if I don’t have pay stubs?
+Can I get a mortgage if I don't have income?

 Bill Lyons